-In this short guide, I give answers to common queries related to a gas blower’s general maintenance, including the different types of snowblower oils, the ones that work best, and you can follow my easy guide here on how to change the oil in a snow blower.
+In this short guide, I give answers to common queries related to a gas blower’s general maintenance, including the different types of snowblower oils, the ones that work best, and then you can follow my easy guide here on how to change the oil in a snow blower.

 Do Snowblowers Require A Specific Oil Type?